HappyCodingMama/The-Complete-JS-2020-Udemy-Day3/README.md

-(Insert the HTML into the DOM) insert newHtml in beforeend in DOM:element using method:inserAdjacentHTML
+(Insert the HTML into the DOM)
+ DOM:element using method:inserAdjacentHTML
+-> insert newHtml in beforeend

 var ctrlAddItem
 (add the item to the UI)
 in UICtrl, write addListItem put constructers newItem, input.type